emacsmirror/spell-fu/readme.rst

 `WCheck Mode <https://github.com/tlikonen/wcheck-mode>`__
    This is a close match to Spell-fu, the main differences is that it's calling a sub-process on each word which gives slower results.
-   I also found it's configuration rather difficult to manage.
+   I also found its configuration rather difficult to manage.

-   Spell-fu in contrast takes a different approach, instead of exposing many advanced options, you can set your own function to extract works from a region of text.
+   Spell-fu in contrast takes a different approach, instead of exposing many advanced options, you can set your own function to extract words from a region of text.

 TODO